List of Star Trek materials: Transparent aluminum

+An aluminium windowpane "of glass-like transparency" was reported from Germany in 1933.

-Pure transparent aluminum was created as a new state of matter by a team of scientists in 2009.
+Pure transparent aluminium was created as a new state of matter by a team of scientists in 2009.
 A laser pulse removed an electron from every atom without disrupting the crystalline structure.
 However, the transparent state lasted for only 40 femtoseconds, until electrons returned to the material.

 A group of scientists led by Ralf Röhlsberger at Deutsches Elektronen-Synchrotron (DESY), Hamburg, Germany, succeeded in turning iron transparent during research in 2012 to create quantum computers.

 Trellium-D

 Trellium-D, shown in Star Trek: Enterprise, was an alloy used in the Delphic Expanse as a protection against spatial anomalies there.
-It had unusual effects on Vulcan physiology, causing loss of emotional control, and became a recurring plot element in the third season of Star Trek: Enterprise, exploring the theme of drug addiction.
+It had unusual effects on Vulcan physiology, causing a loss of emotional control, and became a recurring plot element in the third season of Star Trek: Enterprise, exploring the theme of drug addiction.

 Other materials were occasionally mentioned in the scripts, such as nitrium, a radiation-resistant material.